The Right Way to Organize Your China Collection, According to the Experts

-If you plan on storing your chinaware in a designated space, like a butler's pantry, Maggie Griffin of Maggie Griffin Design suggests organizing your collections by pattern.
-"Place heavy stacks of plates on lower shelves, followed by lighter glassware up top, and medium-sized serving pieces and beverage servers in the middle," she explains.
-"A little organization can make pulling together your tabletop quick and fun!"
+Most chinaware comes in a set, so storing by pattern is a natural option.
+This makes it easy if you're planning to use a certain design for a dinner party or need to access your holiday china.
+"Place heavy stacks of plates on lower shelves, followed by lighter glassware up top, and medium-sized serving pieces and beverage servers in the middle," says Maggie Griffin of Maggie Griffin Design.
+"A little organization can make pulling together your tabletop quick and fun."

-Instead of organizing your china by set or pattern, Roger Higgins of R. Higgins Interiors recommends mixing things up and displaying all of your dinner plates together—no matter the pattern.
-"Do the same with salad plates, cups and saucers, et cetera," he advises.
+Instead of separating your china by set or pattern, conserve space by displaying all of your dinner plates together—no matter the pattern.
+"Do the same with salad plates, cups and saucers, et cetera," says Roger Higgins of R. Higgins Interiors.
 "When it comes time to host, you can analyze your options for the size and pieces you need rather than choosing by set or pattern.
 It makes for a fun mix-and-match setting instead of one that's overly match-y."

 When organizing the servingware in your collection, such as beverage pots, gravy boats, and serving platters, it's smartest to store these pieces together in a designated area.
 Many servingware items will only be needed for special occasions—like during the holidays—so you don't want them cluttering up a space you visit frequently to grab a plate here or a cup there.